tian0/membership-nft/README.md

 # Membership NFT

-A simple Ethereum-based decentralized application (dapp) where you can own, obtain, and gift non-fungible membership tokens.
-Based on the [ERC-721](https://erc721.org) standard, these memberships are non-transferrable and clear of user approvals making them nontransferable while also avoiding re-sale in secondary markets.
-Holding them in an ethereum wallet will enable access to the content of functions enabled for members by the Membership contract owner.
+A simple Ethereum-based decentralized application (dapp) where you can create, obtain, and gift non-fungible membership tokens.
+Based on the [ERC-721](https://erc721.org) standard, these memberships are clear of user approvals making them nontransferable while also avoiding re-sale in secondary markets.
+Holding them in an ethereum wallet will grant access to the content enabled for members by the Membership contract owner in their front-end.

 ---